philipmv/zzz.io/README.md

 # zzz.io
-fork of zzz framework updated to new zig async io
+This is a fork of [zzz](https://github.com/tardy-org/zzz) framework updated to use new zig async io.

+Compatible Zig Version: `0.16.0`